 Positive Directions administers the federal Drug-Free Communities (DFC) grant ($125,000/year for 5 years) from the Centers for Disease Control and Prevention.

-HSC receives Local Prevention Council (LPC) funding ($8,973/year, annually) from the CT Department of Mental Health & Addiction Services via The Hub.
+HSC receives a community grant from the City of Norwalk (~$16,000/year) along with Local Prevention Council (LPC) funding ($8,973/year, annually) from the CT Department of Mental Health & Addiction Services via The Hub.
 HSC also receives State Opioid Response (SOR) mini-grants when available ($5000).

 Both agencies provide staff time to support the prevention work of the coalition.